 Client: IonQ; Studio: Pentagram; Partner-in-charge: Natasha Jen; Designers: Derek Love, Ji Park, Ran Zen; Image courtesy of IonQ; Typeface: Circular; Year: 2017.

-Publication design for a graduate school that gives students a real platform.
 Each year the Harvard GSD releases Platform, a book that gathers student work, events, lectures, and exhibitions.
-While at Pentagram, I worked with the student editorial team to define a clear idea.
-We treated the book like a live feed.
-The story moves in reverse.
-It starts at the end of the academic year and travels back to the beginning.
-The approach feels immediate and unfiltered.
+While at Pentagram, I worked with the student editorial team to define a simple idea.
+The book functions like a live feed.
+The sequence runs in reverse, starting at the end of the academic year and moving back to the beginning.
+Images break standard boundaries.
+Page numbers fall away.
+The sequence itself becomes the structure, keeping the focus on the work and reflecting the pace and energy of the school.

 Client: Harvard Graduate School of Design; Studio: Pentagram; Partner-in-charge: Natasha Jen; Art director: Joseph Han; Designer, Researcher: Derek Love; Design: Ji Park; Typeface: Courier; Year: 2017.